Commitment to Ethics

 Ethical Business Around the World

-As a leader in the aerospace and defense industry, we provide services and products to governments around the world.
+We provide services and products to governments around the world.
 The laws and regulations relating to doing business with government customers and public officials are complex.
 As such,

-• We provide our employees with the appropriate resources to comply with applicable laws and regulations.
+- We provide our employees with the appropriate resources to comply with applicable laws and regulations.

-Our robust anti-corruption compliance program is rooted in our Ethos and tailored to potential risks faced in our business.
-Designated anti-corruption officers and other compliance professionals at each business unit help carry out the program and serve as a resource.
-Elements of the program include written policies and procedures, training, risk-based management and third-party due diligence, multiple reporting systems, and compliance audits.
+risks faced in our business.
+Designated anti-corruption officers and other compliance professionals at each business unit carry out the program and serve as a resource for employees.
+Elements of the program include written policies and procedures, annual training, risk-based management and due diligence on third-parties, assessment of conflict of interests or other reputational risks, and reporting.
+We test the efficacy of our anti-corruption compliance program through regular monitoring and auditing.

 In addition, to promote and advance ethical cultures in companies that provide products and services to the U.S. government, General Dynamics is a founding member of the nonprofit, volunteer organization, the Defense Industry Initiative (DII).
 Partnering with 16 other working group members, we deliver an annual, in-person Best Practices Forum, offer quarterly webinars to assist ethics officers with their ethics and compliance programs, and host an online community to enable real-time discussions and field questions relating to ethics.
 We also launched an initiative sponsoring multiple small and medium-sized companies, offering them access to a model supplier code of conduct, a small- business tool kit and the opportunity to network with others in the DII.